byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-08 the-kitchen-sink-of-remaining-Range-ideas.md

 #### Objects that will return a Range

 One of the greatest consistencies throughout VBA and the Object Model is how various objects will return a new object or reference to a useful property.
-At times, this can save you a large chunk of time trying to recreate that access from scrath.
+At times, this can save you a large chunk of time trying to recreate that access from scratch.
 The key then is knowing when these properties exist and how to use them.

 Below is a rough summary of objects that will give you access to a Range.